K4 Curriculum

 • Categorizing

-Through the selection of quality classic and modern literature, Geneva’s goal is to foster the love of story.
-By asking open-ended questions and other techniques, teachers help students explore elements of story and develop comprehension skills.
+Through sharing quality classic and modern literature, Geneva strives to foster the love of story.
+By asking open-ended questions and using other techniques, teachers help students explore elements of story and develop comprehension skills.

 Sensory Education